bernaferrari/ChangeDetection/README.md

 This app tracks changes on websites you otherwise would visit frequently to see if there is something new.
 Use cases:
-* Teacher say grades will be published "soon", but no one knows what "soon" means and you are tired of reloading.
+* Teacher says grades will be published "soon", but no one knows what "soon" means and you are tired of reloading.
 * You are working with a server and wants to know the result from a request, periodically.
 * You are working with a server and wants to know if the server is working as intended, or if the release has happened successfully.